 The I amsterdam City Card allows you free or discounted admission into many of the popular, and not so popular, locations throughout central Amsterdam and elsewhere in the Netherlands.
 You can purchase the card to be loaded for access around the area for 24, 48, 72, or 96 hours.
 The card even allows you unlimited access to the GVB public transportation system during the selected period, as well as reduced prices on restaurants and theaters.

 Before you begin your journey, order your card online and have it delivered to your home or hotel, or choose to pick it up in person at a pick-up point at Amsterdam Schiphol Airport or in the IAmsterdam store located just across Central Station!

 Below, we have examples of days that can be spent using the I amsterdam City Card:

 - What do I get with the card?

 With one price, you get unlimited access to GVB public transportation, free admission to more than 70 museums, reduced prices to select attractions, restaurants, and bars, as well as a map of the city that includes all that is offered and free magazines published in Amsterdam.

 - How do I activate the card?

 You can begin using your card by going to any museum or public transportation stop.
 Places that offer discounts will not be able to activate the card.
 The museum part of your card activates at your first museum, and the transportation activates during your first ride and both last until your time period is up for each part.
-In other words, you are able to keep using public transportation after you are done with visiting attractions, if you activated it later.
+In other words, you are able to keep using public transportation after you are done with visiting attractions, if the card is still valid.
 Don’t worry, an I amsterdam store attendee can answer any questions you may have!

 - Are trains included in the price?